-Your credit score isn’t the only thing you need to worry about when applying for a new credit card or loan.
+Your credit score isn’t the only thing you need to worry about when applying for a loan.
 Having a good debt-to-income ratio (DTI) is also key to qualifying for financing — and understanding it can set you on the path to getting a better interest rate or a more favourable loan term.

 What is a debt-to-income ratio?